Aleksander Cybulski

-Aleksander Cybulski (born 30 July 1962) is a former professional footballer who has had a playing career that has lasted over 40 years since his debut in 1980.
-His career highlights including six seasons in the I liga making 131 appearances in the Polish top division with Bałtyk Gdynia and Lechia Gdańsk.
-Other than short spells in Sweden and Belgium his entire playing career in Poland has been with clubs in the Pomeranian region of Poland.
+Aleksander Cybulski (born 30 July 1962) is a Polish former professional footballer who has had a playing career that lasted over 40 years since his debut in 1980.

+His career highlights include six seasons in the I liga making 131 appearances in the Polish top division with Bałtyk Gdynia and Lechia Gdańsk.
+Other than short spells in Sweden and Belgium, his entire playing career in Poland has been with clubs in the Pomeranian region of Poland.
 He has played for 10 different Pomeranian football teams and is known to have made over 100 appearances for Bałtyk Gdynia and over 200 appearances for Lechia Gdańsk.
-In the later years of his career and despite still playing regularly he held coaching roles with three clubs in the lower Polish leagues between 2009–2019, most recently being the head coach of Sztorm Mosty.
-He currently plays for Spójnia Sadlinki.
+In the later years of his career, and despite still playing regularly, he held coaching roles with three clubs in the lower Polish leagues between 2009 and 2019, most recently being the head coach of Sztorm Mosty.